Olav V: Illness and death

-During the summer of 1990, the King suffered from health problems, but recovered somewhat during Christmas the same year.
-At the age of 87, on 17 January 1991, while residing in the Royal Lodge Kongsseteren in Oslo, he became ill and died in the evening of a heart attack.
-An interview given by King Harald V and hints in a biography by Jo Benkow, who was the President of the Storting at that time, mention the possibility that King Olav suffered great trauma upon learning of the outbreak of the first Gulf War, which began on the day he died.
-Olav's son succeeded him as King Harald V.
+During the summer of 1990, Olav suffered from health problems, but recovered somewhat during Christmas the same year.
+On 17 January 1991, he suffered a heart attack and died at his residence in the Royal Lodge Kongsseteren in Oslo.
+An interview given by his son Harald and hints in a biography by Jo Benkow, who was the President of the Storting at that time, mention the possibility that King Olav suffered great trauma upon learning of the outbreak of Operation Desert Storm, which began on the day he died.
+Harald succeeded him as king.

 On the night of his death and for several days up until the state funeral, Norwegians mourned publicly, lighting hundreds of thousands of candles in the courtyard outside the Royal Palace in Oslo, with letters and cards placed amongst them.
 The National Archives have preserved all these cards.

 Funeral

 The state funeral of King Olav V was held on 30 January 1991.
 During the funeral procession from the Royal Palace to Oslo Cathedral, more than 100,000 people lined up along Karl Johans gate to pay their respects.
 Prime Minister Gro Harlem Brundtland gave the eulogy at the funeral, before the casket was moved to Akershus Fortress where a private service was held.

 Olav was finally laid to rest next to his wife Märtha in the green sarcophagus of the Royal Mausoleum.